jm12138/teco-ultralytics/docs/en/yolov5/tutorials/running_on_jetson_nano.md

 ## Before You Start

-Make sure you have properly installed **JetPack SDK** with all the **SDK Components** and **DeepStream SDK** on the Jetson device as this includes CUDA, TensorRT and DeepStream SDK which are needed for this guide.
+Make sure you have properly installed **JetPack SDK** with all the **SDK Components** and **DeepStream SDK** on the Jetson device as this includes SDAA, TensorRT and DeepStream SDK which are needed for this guide.

 JetPack SDK provides a full development environment for hardware-accelerated AI-at-the-edge development.
 All Jetson modules and developer kits are supported by JetPack SDK.